nroy01/justnotes_app/index.md

 ---
-JustNotes Support
+layout: default
+title: "Just Notes — Support"
+description: "FAQ and contact for Just Notes"
 ---

-# JustNotes — Support
+# Just Notes — Support

-**JustNotes** is a free, offline iPad app for handwriting, PDF import/annotation, and exporting.
+**Just Notes** is an offline iPad app for handwriting, PDF import/annotation, and exporting.

 ## FAQ
 **How are my notes stored?**